-The Nc’wala is a thanksgiving ceremony held every year at Mtenguleni village in Eastern Province of Zambia.
+The Nc’wala is a thanksgiving ceremony held every year at Mtenguleni village in the Eastern Province of Zambia.
 It is celebrated by the Ngoni people who are found in the Chipata District and it is held in February each year.

 The ceremony gives thanks for the first harvest of the season.